 Interested in an iconic, classy foam finger?
 The most expensive is green and yellow up in Lambeau Field, where the Green Bay Packers sell them for $10.99 a pop.

 It’s both the most annoying part of NFL game days, but also one of the most critical.
 Finding cheap parking is everybody’s dream, but sometimes you have to bite the bullet and hand over some money just for a place to leave your car for the day while you tailgate.

-The highest parking rate closest to the stadium is in Atlanta where it’ll cost $114 to park, and the cheapest, but furthest away, is with the Tennessee Titans, where you can park and walk to Nissan Stadium for about $5.
+The highest parking rate closest to the stadium is in Atlanta where it’ll cost $114 to park (don’t worry that’s not all parking), and the cheapest, but furthest away, is with the Tennessee Titans, where you can park and walk to Nissan Stadium for about $5.

 Cheapest Parking Costs (Avg. of Closest and Furthest Spots)